 Controlled by Ottoman Turks, later by Austrians, who gave it present day elegant appearance, Petrovaradin fort has always been the bastion of high importance.
 Legend says that its name originates from three words, which literally mean “city on the rock, strong as a faith”, and because of strategical importance, often it was attributed as “Danube’s Gibraltar”.

 Today, Petrovaradin Fort is “bastion” to Exit music festival, one of the best European festivals, taking place every summer, usually in the early July.
 Started originally in 2000 as student rebellion against the Milošević regime in Serbia.
 The slogan, “Exit out of 10 years of madness”, was the idea behind Exit’s revolutionary ideas.

 The most capturing symbol of Petrovaradin Fort is “drunken clock”, whose clock arrows show the opposite: the big one refers to hours and small one refers to minutes.
 Some two and half centuries ago, when the clock was donated by the Habsburg Empress Maria Theresa, it was important that the right hour can be seen from the opposite side of Danbe.
 So it stayed until today.

 Our relaxed walk around the fort is enriched with local stories and legends.

-As soon as we arrive to Novi Sad, we ll have locally guided walking tour and will check into our hotel.
-After some relax time, we ll plan a dinner – a special dinner.
+As soon as we arrive in Novi Sad, we’ll have the locally guided walking tour and will check into our hotel.
+After some relaxation time, we’ll plan a dinner – a special dinner.

 Originally, Salaši are traditional farms in Panonnian valley plains.
 Owned by families and usually consisting of family house, agricultural objects such as barn, stable and granary.
 At the same time surrounded by arable land and pastures, salaši have been heart of Vojvodina life.